RIAEvangelist/node-parrot-drone/projects/common.md

 Product name changed.

 Triggered : by [SetProductName](#0_2_2).

-Example binding to listen for this event from the drone :
+Example binding to listen for the ` ProductNameChanged ` event from the drone :

 ```javascript